Pet Vaccines at Castle Pines Animal Care Center

 Pet vaccines also protect you and your family from some disorders your pet could pass on to you.

 Non-core vaccinations are not considered essential, but can still prevent disease.
-Our Castle Rock veterinarian recommends that you discuss your pet’s lifestyle with our staff, such as whether he is an indoor or outdoor pet, to determine which non-core vaccines are a good decision.
-Non-core vaccinations that are often recommended for canines include protection against: distemper, parvovirus, and adenovirus.
+Our Castle Rock vet recommends that you discuss your pet’s lifestyle with our staff, such as whether they are an indoor or outdoor pet, to determine which non-core pet vaccines are a good decision.
+Non-core dog vaccinations that are often recommended include protection against: distemper, parvovirus, and adenovirus.

 Felines need protection against leukemia, calicivirus and distemper.
 Our veterinarian will recommend which non-core vaccinations are helpful to your pet based on its breed, environment, age and overall health and will also let you know how often these vaccines should be administered.